rssh/dotty-cps-async/_sources/HighOrderFunctions.rst.txt

 Special semantics for substitutions in call chains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Consider a chain of calls, which accepts async-shifted functions.
-One example is  'withFilter' from standard collections library.
-Let's look on the next code:
+One example is  'withFilter' from the standard collections library.
+Let's look ath the next code:

 .. code-block:: scala